JoshuaMathew/NBA-ROY-Prediction-/README.md

 ## Logistic Regression Model

 The first model created was a logistic regression (LR) model.
 This model had an overall 95% accuracy on the test data.
-Below is a confusion matrix of the results on the validation set.
+Below is a confusion matrix of the results on the validation set:

 |  | Predicted ROY  | Predicted Not ROY |
 | :---:  | :-: | :-:|